darvingbeato/Retail-Analysis/README.md

 ## Executive Summary
 Revenue grew **+2.35% MoM**, but profitability declined with **Profit ↓0.58%** and **Margin ↓1.76 pts**.
 The main driver was a **+54.43% increase in discount spending**, which boosted volume but reduced efficiency.
-Analysis showed that not all discount tiers perform equally—some drive high AOV but weaken margins.
+Analysis showed that not all discount tiers perform equally; some drive high AOV but weaken margins.
 The key opportunity is optimizing discount strategy to balance growth and profitability.

 ---